PillowD/autohotkey/README.md

 # autohotkey
 Autohotkey .ahk v2 simple code examples

 1    simple code examples that work the first time

-2  no library includes (nothing wrong with them, but it's something else to read)
+2    no library includes (nothing wrong with them, but all the code is now in one spot)

 3    read the comments

 v2_A_Cursor ;   Report cursor type when you click the mouse working code